PEXANE2/azure-docs.tr-tr/articles/media-services/previous/media-services-portal-analyze.md

 ---
-title: Azure portal kullanarak medyanızı çözümleyin | Microsoft Docs
+title: Analyze your media using the Azure portal | Microsoft Docs
-description: Bu konuda, Azure portal kullanarak medyanızın Media Analytics medya işlemcileri (MPs) ile nasıl işlenmesi ele alınmaktadır.
+description: This topic discusses how to process your media with Media Analytics media processors (MPs) using the Azure portal.
 services: media-services
 documentationcenter: ''
 author: Juliako